OpenSceneryX/Installer/Docs/buildinganddeploying.md

 * In AWS S3 console, select new uploads and choose _Actions -> Make Public_

-* Open the Kaju admin app and add a new version, duplicating previous, set the version number to match the build above and set the Build Stage in the `Preview` dropdown to the correct stage.
+* Open the Kaju admin app and add a new version, duplicating previous, set the version number to match the build above.

-* Click `From URL` on all three executables to generate a new hash for the binaries.
+* Create a new hash for all three binaries by dragging them into the appropriate fields.
+Ensure the Mac binary is the zip version, not the dmg.

 * Click `Export…` and save the file as `versioninfo/installerupdatedata.json`

-* Upload `versioninfo/installerversion.txt`, `versioninfo/installerreleasenotes.html` as `installerreleasenotes.txt` and `versioninfo/installerupdatedata.json` to hosting servers:
+* Upload `versioninfo/installerversion.txt`, `versioninfo/installerreleasenotes.html` AS `installerreleasenotes.txt` and `versioninfo/installerupdatedata.json` to hosting servers:

-    ```
+    ```bash
     scp installerreleasenotes.html <server>:<path>/versioninfo/installerreleasenotes.txt
     scp installerversion.txt <server>:<path>/versioninfo/installerversion.txt
     scp installerupdatedata.json <server>:<path>/versioninfo/installerupdatedata.json